We recommend composing the application before cutting and pasting into the submission form.

-As its title suggests, this three-year instantiation of the seminar examines different types, locations, and modalities of gendered violence as well as the many ways in which groups and individuals have identified, theorized, and resisted that violence.
-Some topics that might be explored under this capacious rubric include: domestic violence, violence at the border, economic violence, racial violence, and planetary or ecological violence.
+As this topic suggests, this three-year instantiation of the seminar examines different types, locations, and modalities of gendered violence as well as the many ways in which groups and individuals have identified, theorized, and resisted that violence.
+Specific topics that might be explored under this capacious rubric include: domestic violence, violence at the border, economic violence, racial violence, and planetary or ecological violence.
 We are open to research projects that think through the dynamics of violence in terms of scale, place, and/or identity.

 We anticipate that some participants in “Climates of Violence” will work in teams while others will work on projects individually and share them with the group.
 Teams can include people from all over the university and beyond.
 We encourage interdisciplinary teams.
 Research projects may be organized through undergraduate and/or graduate-level classes.

 Fall 2019 began the pilot year of the RFS.
-For spring 2020, seminar participants will be chosen through parallel invitation and application processes.
-The due date for applications is January 21, 2020.
+For spring 2020, seminar participants were chosen through parallel invitation and application processes.
 Applications may include requests for funding of up to $2,000.

 An example project from the fall semester was an undergraduate/graduate/faculty group from Professor Zoe Wool’s ANTH 593/595, “Anthropology of Toxicity.”
 That team focused on the intersection of toxicity and gender or sexuality, and produced a short video for which the seminar provided feedback.